jemagee/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 17: August 30, 2017 (It's a Wednesday)

+**Todays Progress**:  Got some general *model* planning done on paper.
+It's a start.
+The application like I said is going to be query heavy.
+Once it's set up, only one table changes much.
+It's probably a warehouse but I don't know NoSQL yet so it's staying in PostGres.
+Finished up the basic first model set up and testing.
+Layouts can wait until later.
+Starter the second step model which is connected to the first.
+Participated in the CodeNewbies Twitter chat, which I did say to myself I wasn't going to do.

+**Thoughts**:  This heat wave in california is obnoxious, it's 8:30 and i'm sweating as I type, it is not condusive to studying or focusing.
+Air conditioning would be so great, and maybe I'd get more done in my limited time.
+Even this log got the short shrift today cause it's freaking hot and I need to turn off all heat sources I can.

 ### Day 16: August 29, 2017.

 **Today's Progress**: Sometimes you have to take a step back to take a step forward.
 The Whole Foods Project I was building is too complicated to start with.
 Assumes a lot of things that I don't know yet.
 I do know how to build a basic database for my company that I work at now as I already have one, so I decided to start a second whole foods project, scaled down, for one company only.
 It's easier to conceptualize from the beginning and if the application expands it is expandable to a multi-company design if needed.
 Set up the application with my standard gems, and started with the first model, basic, one attribute to work with.